Management & Organizations

 MORS 221.
 Management Research and Analysis.
 1 Credit.

-This course serves as an introduction to management and organizational research methods and design.
-Students will cover qualitative and quantitative research and analytic techniques, and the spectrum of this process from idea generation and theoretical framing, to data collection and analysis.
-Prerequisites: ANOP 102 or ENGR 226 or MATH 216 or MATH 227 or PSYC 215 or by instructor permission.
+This course serves as an introduction to management & organizational research methods and design.
+Students will cover qualitative/quantitative methods and their analytic techniques and the spectrum of this process from idea generation, theoretical framing, data collection/analysis and reporting.
+Prerequisites: ANOP 102 or ENGR 226 or MATH 216 or STAT 216 or MATH 227 or STAT 227 or PSYC 215.

 MORS 222.
 Strategic Management.
 1 Credit.